 where $c_2$, $c_3$, $d_2$, $d_3$ are dimensionless constants.
 Indeed, it is straightforward to check, that the corresponding equations of motion \eqref{eoms} together with the Ansatz \eqref{A_old}, \eqref{jul18-22-1} admit the solution \eqref{jan31-22-1}.

-Somehow modifying the form of functions \eqref{A_old} and \eqref{jul18-22-1}, one can sew the early time contraction \eqref{jan31-22-1} with, for example, the subsequent bounce, expansion stage and etc. Such a construction procedure of the full time evolution can be found in Ref.~\cite{Ageeva:2021yik}.
+Modifying the form of functions \eqref{A_old} and \eqref{jul18-22-1} in a certain way, one can sew the early time contraction \eqref{jan31-22-1} with, for example, the subsequent bounce, expansion stage and etc. Such a construction procedure of the full time evolution can be found in Ref.~\cite{Ageeva:2021yik}.